mojontwins/MK1v4/docs/manual.md

     //#define MAX_BREAKABLE_FRAMES  8       // N = frames to display this tile:
     //#define BREAKABLE_BREAKING_TILE 45    // display this for N frames
     //#define BREAKABLE_ERASE_TILE  0       // The substitute by this tile.
+	//#define BREAKABLE_SPAWN_ONLY_IF 	12  // If defined, spawn only if broken tile is N
     //#define BREAKABLE_SPAWN_CHANCE  3     // Must be a power of 2 - 1, ifdef there's a chance to spawn...
     //#define BREAKABLE_SPAWN_TILE    46    // Throw this tile if rand() & chance == 1.
     //#define BREAKABLE_PERSISTENT          // Turns on PERSISTENCE which takes 20*MAP_W*MAP_H bytes.